Plandroid Help Documentation

 You Can Edit Parts

-Rotating a rigid part
+Rotating a rigid part (L) or multiple parts (R)

 Rotating a part

 All parts can be selected and repositioned in the design canvas by clicking and dragging them.
-Most parts are rigid, and when selected are drawn with a rotation handle (the red dot above the part), just as for a custom image.
+Most parts are rigid, and when selected are drawn with a rotation handle (the blue circle above the part), just as for a custom image.
 By dragging the rotation handle you can position the part at any angle you wish.
 The rotation will automatically snap-to a 90o angle, unless you hold down the Control key (Ctrl).
 To constrain the angle to a multiple of 45o, hold down the Shift key while rotating the part.

 A part flipped horizontally, then vertically